SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### /usr

-Data within /usr should be usable on any FHS-compliant host, ergo data specific to host or time should not go in /usr.
+/usr is called usr because it contains userland and not kernel land data Data within /usr should be usable on any FHS-compliant host, ergo data specific to host or time should not go in /usr.
 Data within /usr should be read-only
+/usr is for programs installed by the OS/package manager, while /usr/local is for programs installed by the root user the structure of /usr/local mirrors the structure of /usr /usr(/local)/include is for C include files stuff in a share directory is data sharable sharable across all architectures of a given OS /usr(/local)/src contains source code of installed programs for reference only. typically, /usr and /usr/local include at least bin, lib, include and share

 ###### bins